-The previous studies in our group have demonstrated the interconversion between I{NaT} and I{NaP} during redox reaction (Wang et al. 2007, Luo et al. 2007).
-Based on recent studies, we presume that I{NaT} and I{NaP} may be two different gating modes of sodium channels and can exhibit interconversion modulated by some factors.
-For instance, it is probable that part of the sodium channels are switched to I{NaP} -charged gating mode resulting in more I{NaP} and less I{NaT} .
-The phenomenon may be induced by the phosphorylation of some structural domains of sodium channels (Qu et al. 1996, Wang et al. 2007, Luo et al. 2007).
-Of course, the real mechanisms of the hypotonicity-induced interconversion between I{NaT} and I{NaP} needs be interpreted by more penetrating studies.
+The previous studies of our group have demonstrated the interconversion between I{NaT} and I{NaP} during redox reaction (Luo et al. 2007, Wang et al. 2007).
+Based on recent studies, we assume that I{NaT} and I{NaP} may be two different gating modes of sodium channels which can exhibit interconversion modulated by some factors.
+For instance, it is probable that some sodium channels are switched to I{NaP}-charged gating mode resulting in more I{NaP} and less I{NaT} .
+The phenomenon may be induced by the phosphorylation of some structural domains of sodium channels (Qu et al. 1996, Luo et al. 2007, Wang et al. 2007).
+Of course, the real mechanisms of the hypotonicity-induced interconversion between I{NaT} and I{NaP} need to be interpreted by more detailed studies.

 In this study, hypotonicity shifted steady-state inactivation to a more negative potential and prolonged the recovery time from inactivation.
 These results indicate that the availability of sodium channels is reduced during depolarizing.
 At the same potential, hypotonicity transforms more sodium channels into inactivation state and prolongs the refractory period of cardiocytes for reactivation.
-The downward shift of I{IM} curve reveals the augmentation of inactivation, further suggesting that when I{NaP} increases while I{NaT} decreases simultaneously.
-Since sodium currents play important roles in ventricular muscle electric activity, we can safely conclude that hypotonicity may inhibit the excitability and excitation conductability of ventricular myocytes.
+The downward shift of I{IM} curve reveals the augmentation of inactivation, further suggesting that when I{NaP} increases, I{NaT} decreases simultaneously.
+Since sodium currents play important roles in ventricular muscle electric activity, we can conclude that hypotonicity may inhibit the excitability and excitation conductability of ventricular myocytes.